 Purple Laver – cherished food in many cultures

-Purple Laver (Porphyra capensis) belongs to a genus of cold-water seaweeds that grow in cold, shallow seawater.
+Purple Laver (Porphyra capensis) belongs to a genus of cold-water seaweeds that grow in shallow seawater.
 More specifically, it belongs to the red algae phylum of laver species (from which comes laverbread), comprising approximately 70 species.
 It grows in the intertidal zone, typically between the upper intertidal zone and the splash zone in cold waters of temperate oceans.

 Description